nereolopez/blog/_posts/2018-02-22-csharp-first-app-part-I.md

 - List of Rentals

 ##### RentalsManager Constructor
-It will instantiate a `CarsManager`, `CustomersManager` and store it on its declared field.
+Will receive an instance of `CarsManager` and `CustomersManager` and store it on its declared field.
 It will also instantiate the Rentals List.
 **Remember that we don't have Storage yet, but, in the case of the Rentals, we won't even have in this first version initial fake data.**

 ##### RentalsManager Methods